arangodb/docs/3.10/aql/invocation-with-arangosh.md

 Additional parameters for spilling data from the query onto disk
 -----------------------------------------------------------------

-There are two additional parameters that allow spilling intermediate data from a query onto a disk to descrease the memory usage.
+Starting from ArangoDB 3.10, there are two additional parameters that allow spilling intermediate data from a query onto a disk to descrease the memory usage.

 {% hint 'info' %}